nbe95/arduino-debouncer/README.md

 > :information_source: In the Arduino universe, it is required that the code resides under the main `src` directory of your sketch!

-Then, simply include the `timer.h` in your sketch and you're ready to go.
+Then, simply include the `debouncer.h` in your sketch and you're ready to go.

 Take a quick look at the following code or run it to see how everything works.